Septic Pumping and More

 About Septic Systems

 Nearly a quarter of American homes use a septic tank system, and they’re a common feature in homes here in Texas.
 In some cases a septic tank was the only alternative to the city sewer whose lines may have not reached certain homes.
 Due to growth, many septic tank systems have been abandoned or hooked up to the municipal sewer system.
-In many areas however, the use of a septic tank system is much more preferred than the city sewer system.
+In certain areas, however, the use of a septic tank system remains more preferable than the city sewer system.

 The largest sector of the septic tank pumping industry is residential septic infrastructure, and B & B Pumping has been serving the septic tank pumping needs of homeowners in the area since 1958.
 It’s important to ensure that a professional is taking care of this system, to ensure that it doesn’t back up or break down.